Bluff Establishes Addiction Medicine Fellowship Program with the Medical College of Georgia

 Bluff recently welcomed its first two fellows, Jonathan Ek, MD, a family practice physician, and Brett Daniel Kaylor, DO, a psychiatrist.
 Fellows do clinical rotations at Bluff’s residential treatment program near Augusta, Ga. and at RiverMend Health Center of Augusta, which offers a partial hospitalization program (PHP) and intensive outpatient program (IOP).
 Rotations cover all levels of addiction treatment – hospital inpatient, residential, detoxification, partial hospitalization and outpatient settings.

 With a focus on incorporating research-based innovations into everyday addiction treatment, fellows will also learn about pharmacotherapy for addiction, abstinence-based recovery models, consultation for medical and psychiatric hospital services and psychosocial approaches to the treatment of patients with addiction and chronic pain.

 Addiction medicine was formally recognized as a medical subspecialty by the American Board of Medical Specialties in 2016.
 Addiction medicine is the prevention, evaluation, diagnosis and treatment of people with the disease of addiction, including nicotine, alcohol, prescription pain medications and other illegal drugs.

-Spanning 178 serene and beautiful acres on the Savannah River, Bluff Plantation is one of the most comprehensive drug and alcohol addiction treatment centers on the East Coast.
-Bluff Plantation’s Joint Commission-accredited program integrates clinical care provided by experienced physicians, psychiatrists, registered nurses, therapists and other medical specialists, with holistic and experiential therapies to heal the mind, body and soul.
+Spanning 178 serene and beautiful acres on the Savannah River, Bluff is one of the most comprehensive drug and alcohol addiction treatment centers on the East Coast.
+Bluff’s Joint Commission-accredited program integrates clinical care provided by experienced physicians, psychiatrists, registered nurses, therapists and other medical specialists, with holistic and experiential therapies to heal the mind, body and soul.